vishwa742/git-tutorial/fork.md

 <img src="Screenshots/fork3.png">

 -  As we can see from the image we have forked the repository `trial-225`.Originally created by the user ullashjain004, we have created a copy of that repository.

-Any changes made to the forked repository won't reflect on the original repository.
+-  Any changes made to the forked repository, `vishwa742` won't reflect on the original repository, `ullashjain004`.